 This policy covers financial losses from data breaches and cyberattacks.
 It's recommended for Utah businesses that handle credit card numbers and other sensitive data.

 A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of business insurance.

 Workers’ comp insurance is required for all Utah businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in Utah.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

-In Utah, insurance agents, agencies, and brokers are licensed by the Utah Insurance Department.
+In Utah, insurance agencies, agents, and brokers are licensed by the Utah Insurance Department.
 Insureon is licensed in Utah as BIN Insurance Holdings LLC (NPN 15752926) for property and casualty insurance (license number 348260) and for surplus lines (license number 412115).
 You can verify our licensure with the Sircon Corp.
-Verification System by selecting Utah, Agency, and then entering either of our Utah state license numbers.
+Verification System by selecting Utah, agency, and then entering either of our Utah state license numbers.